Setting up integration at global level

-Setting up the GitLab integration at the global level
+Setting up GitLab and SonarQube for integration at the global level.

 This section explains how to set up GitLab and SonarQube Community Build for global integration.
 To perform this setup, you need the global Administer System permission in SonarQube Community Build.